Frequently Asked Questions

 Yes, Montana statute allows Intermountain Claims to redirect care as necessary to keep claim costs down.
 Injured workers may see the care provider of their choice for the first visit only.
 If subsequent visits to your personal physician are not preauthorized, Intermountain Claims may decline to pay the charges.

 Whether owned, rented, leased or borrowed, vehicles are covered by liability insurance through the state's self-insurance program.
-The MSU driver must complete an Incident Report within five days of the accident.
+The MSU driver must complete an Report of Incident within five days of the accident.